Qaggbgbgb/su25-team6/Game Platform SRS.md

 ### 3.2 Non Functional Requirements

 #### 3.2.1 Performance

-The platform must be smooth and have short loading times.
+- NFR0: The platform must be smooth and have short loading times.
-The platform must be responsive on a varity of screen sizes.
+- NFR1: The platform must be responsive on a varity of screen sizes.
-The platform must be able to handle a large number of users simultaneously.
+- NFR2: The platform must be able to handle a large number of users simultaneously.
-The platform must be interactive allowing users to see game/services updates consistant with providers offering.
+- NFR3: The platform must be interactive allowing users to see game/services updates consistant with providers offering.
-User must not experience a number of errors during the process of using the platform.
+- NFR4: User must not experience a number of errors during the process of using the platform.

 #### 3.2.2 Security

-User must be the only person capable of accessing there information.
+- NFR5: User must be the only person capable of accessing there information.
-Users that provide games/services may be the only ones capable of making changes to these games and services.
+- NFR6: Users that provide games/services may be the only ones capable of making changes to these games and services.
-User session must have a finite duration time.
+- NFR7: User sessions must have a finite duration time.

 #### 3.2.3 Reliability

-User must be able experience minimal errors.
+- NFR8: User must experience minimal errors.
-User must be able experience a fast platform.
+- NFR10: User must experience a fast platform.
-User must have a secure experience.
+- NFR11: User must have a secure experience.
+- NFR12: User must have access to there account 24/7.

 #### 3.2.4 Availability

-Product prototype must be completed by the 29th of May.
+- NFR13: Product prototype must be completed by the 29th of May.
-Product backend api must be completed by the 5th of June.
+- NFR14: Product backend api must be completed by the 5th of June.
-Product must be completec by the 18th of June.
+- NFR15: Product must be complete by the 18th of June.
+- NFR16: User must have access to there account 24/7.
+- NFR17: Downtime of the product must not surpase the 6 hours mark.

 #### 3.2.5 Compliance

-User must experience a safe evironment in chat.
+- NFR18: User must experience a safe evironment in chat.
-User must be notified if personal information is exposed.
+- NFR19: User must be notified if personal information is exposed.
+- NFR20: User financial information must not be shared with anyone.
+- NFR21: User with disrespectul messages must be warned and banned if behavior continues.

 #### 3.2.6 Cost

-The product will be free to make(with the exception of pre-existing hardware).
+- NFR22: The product will be free to make(with the exception of pre-existing hardware).
-The software will be available to use for free.
+- NFR23: The software will be available to user for free.

 #### 3.2.7 Deadline

+- NFR24: Product must have weekly checkpoints of progression documenting changing to the product.
-User must have access to the product by June 18.
+- NFR25: User must have access to the product by June 18.